telerik/winforms-docs/gridview/filtering/excel-like-filtering.md

 {{endregion}}

-Note that ShowHeaderCellButtons property can be specified on grid templates level, and scenarios with mixed filter functionality on the
-          different hierarchy levels are possible.
-Also excel-like filtering will be synchronized with the previous filter row functionality if
-          ShowFilteringRow remains true.
+Note that ShowHeaderCellButtons property can be specified on grid templates level, and scenarios with mixed filter functionality on the different hierarchy levels are possible.
+Also excel-like filtering will be synchronized with the previous filter row functionality if ShowFilteringRow remains true.

-After enabling the Excel-like filtering feature, you may decide that you do not
-          want it for a specific column.
-In this case you should set the __AllowFiltering__ property
-          of that column to *false*:
+After enabling the Excel-like filtering feature, you may decide that you do not want it for a specific column.
+In this case you should set the __AllowFiltering__ property of that column to *false*:
-        #_[C#]_

 {{source=..\SamplesCS\GridView\Filtering\Excel-like Filtering.cs region=allowFiltering}}
 {{source=..\SamplesVB\GridView\Filtering\Excel-like Filtering.vb region=allowFiltering}}